GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 GMT 6 (`Wessel et al 2019 <https://doi.org/10.1029/2019GC008515>`_) simplified all that by adding movie-making modules that were later refined with GMT 6.5 (`Wessel et al 2024 <https://doi.org/10.1029/2024GC011545>`_).
 These modules empower users to create animations by taking over non-trivial tasks.
+..
+However, these modules (:gmt-module:`movie` and :gmt-module:`events`) are more complex than others and required some explanation to master them (describe in this tutorial).

 1.1 What is an Animation?
 =========================